GoJaxOrg/meetup-0126/README.md

 Since the release of Go 1.18 is gear, we wanted to take the opportunity to discuss some of the things that haven't received a lot of airplay, so to speak.
 Everyone talks about generics, so we'll talk about what else is coming.
 Besides, we did generics last year. ;-)

+> Tip: If you get errors running the code, add the `-workfile=off` flag.
+This repo is not setup to use workspaces but sometimes it appears to think it does.

+`go1.18beta1 run main.go -workfile=off`